1. Who are the climate skeptics?

 Climate skeptics come from a variety of backgrounds: dissident scientists, conservative think tanks, industry lobbies and even digital influencers.
 Here are a few key players:

-Think tanks and industry lobbies
+Think tanks and industrial lobbies

 Digital influencers